 While there are many ways to make coping with cancer and the phases of treatment easier, including getting support from others, sometimes the intensive emotional and physical aspects of cancer can result in a patient and/or their family members becoming clinically depressed.

-According to the National Cancer Institute, two major myths about people battling cancer are: 1) all people with cancer are depressed, and 2) depression in people with cancer is normal.
 It can be difficult to distinguishing between what is considered a normal level of distress related to the development of a serious medical condition and symptoms that develop which indicate true depression and may require treatment.

 Intervention and Treatment

 Many people are better able to better cope with cancer and treatment with the help of a strong support system--talking with friends, family, clergy, or joining a support group.
 Treatment for anxiety and depression may include a combination of talk therapy, medication, and other behavioral interventions when appropriate.

 If you think you may be depressed or suffering from an anxiety disorder, a good place to start is by talking about it with your primary care physician and oncologist.
 If you are unsure how much your mood is being affected, you can also take Butler Hospital's free, confidential online depression screening.